-TVCC has implemented stackable credentials that allow students to enroll in an occupational skills achievement award, which leads to a certificate of completion program and into the corresponding associate degree program.
-Many workforce programs can also transition into a bachelor of applied arts and science (BAAS) degree at state universities.
+TVCC has implemented stackable credentials that allow students to enroll in an occupational skills achievement (OSA) award, which leads to a certificate of completion program and into the corresponding associate degree program.
+Many workforce and technical programs can also transition into a bachelor of applied arts and science (BAAS) degree at state universities.
 Please see an academic advisor for more information on pursuing a BAAS with a partnering university after completing an AAS with Trinity Valley Community College.

-Enrollment in Workforce Education Programs
+Enrollment in Workforce & Technical Education Programs